ballerina-attic/open-api-based-service/README.md

 }
 ```

 NOTE :  The above OpenAPI definition is only the basic structure.
-You can find the complete OpenAPI definition in [petstore.json](guide/petstore.json) file.
+You can find the complete OpenAPI definition in the [petstore.json](guide/petstore.json) file.

 ### Create the project structure